We’re Not Dressing (1934)

 Don’t expect the coherence or timelessness of other Lombard classics like Hands Across the Table or My Man Godfrey.
 Instead, think of this movie as a time capsule featuring early 1930s talent and entertainment conventions.
 With that in mind, let’s jump in!

 Lombard (Hands Across the Table, Love Before Breakfast, The Princess Comes Across, My Man Godfrey) plays super-wealthy heiress Doris Worthington.
 (Is her name an allusion to Doris Duke?
 I don’t know, maybe?)
-She’s sailing somewhere in the Pacific on her yacht “Doris” with her uncle Hubert (Leon Errol), her friend Edith (Ethel Merman), and two princes competing to marry her (Ray Milland of Easy Living and Jay Henry.)
+She’s sailing somewhere in the Pacific on her yacht “Doris” with her uncle Hubert (Leon Errol), her friend Edith (Ethel Merman), and two princes competing to marry her (Ray Milland of Easy Living, Dial M for Murder, and Jay Henry.)

 Bing Crosby is Stephen, a lowly sailor with a golden voice.
 If you’ve only seen Crosby in White Christmas (released twenty years after this film), get ready for a surprisingly hot young crooner!